© Jihomoravský kraj

 Italian architects and stucco artists came to Moravia from royal service in Poland.
 In Valtice they created the first buildings in the early Baroque style.
 The original cupola on a drum, the first of its kind in Central Europe, was pulled down shortly after its completion due to its instability.
 Statues of saints were inserted into the church frontage, while the sculpted interior decoration gained importance dominated by heavy stuccowork.
 Artists participating in the decoration included G. da Cremona from Italy, the Flemish artist F. de Neve, I. Lengelacher and others.

 Hellmut Lorenz, Nicht Brachtigeres kan gemacher werden als die vornehmen Gebeude.
-Bemerkungen zur Bautätigkeit der Fürsten von Liechtenstein in der Barockzeit, in E. Oberhammer (ed), Der ganzen Welt ein Lob und Spiegel, Wien, 1990, pp. 138–154.Citation of this web page:
+Bemerkungen zur Bautätigkeit der Fürsten von Liechtenstein in der Barockzeit, in E. Oberhammer (ed), Der ganzen Welt ein Lob und Spiegel, Wien, 1990, pp. 138–154.Additional Copyright Information:

 Emil Kordiovský (ed), Město Valtice, Valtice, 2001.